 Drive to Cenote Cristalino

-The easiest way to get to Cenote Cristalino is by driving or renting a car, which gives you the freedom to explore the cenote at your own pace.
+The easiest way to get to Cenote Cristalino is by driving or renting a car in Playa del Carmen, which gives you the freedom to explore the cenote at your own pace.

 Follow the Cenote Cristalino directions on your GPS and drive south from Playa del Carmen on the main highway 307 for about 13 miles (21 km).